payalshaha/ml-assessment-Payal-Shah/part_b/business_analysis.md

 ---

 # B3.
-Model Evaluation and Deployment — 12 marks
+Model Evaluation and Deployment

 ## (a) Train-Test Split Strategy